junh1024/junh1024-Documents/Music/How to make good mixes.md

 There is also Hornet Songkey Mk3.
 Songkey displays 3 candidates in case the top candidate is wrong.
 But the BPM detection is rubbish.
 Key detection is quite mediocre.
 Mk4 supposedly improves on this.
 The advantage as a plugin, is that you can manually play a loop of the root/tonic chord to hopefully improve accuracy.

 Zplane Tonic is another option.
 What I like about tonic, is that you can fold the keys and enable chords, so you can play along with the chords of the song so and check the key is correct.
 The key detection is perhaps more reliable than Hornet Songkey, but it doesn't have a chord detection feature.
 Again.
-It works better if you have if you play the tonic cord through the plugin.
+It works better if you have if you play the tonic chord through the plugin.

 ### Free solutions: